I work with them every day, so I know how awesome Precision Nutrition’s coaches really are.

 Forget bland, tasteless, or calorie-restricted.
 Bring on the vibrant, varied, and downright delicious.

 Which means that if your image of a nutritionist is a finger-wagging scold, bent on spoiling all your dietary fun, Sarah will reverse your expectations.

 Understanding.
 Friendly.
 Supportive.
 Eye-opening.
 Sustainable.
 These are just some of the words that clients have used to describe Sarah’s approach to coaching.

-“We start where you’re at, and get you where you want to go,” she says.
+“We start where you’re at, and get you where you want to go.
+I’m here to help you find out what you can do at a pace you’re comfortable,” she says.
 Step by step.
 Without pain or misery or deprivation.

 Sarah believes that eating well can be fun.